chen-grace-p4/project02/README.md

   * at some point there could be a way to change a file using WRITE by a client and send the changed file back over the server

 * Signals (Grace)
-  * shortcuts to bold or italicize words
+  * (OMITTED)shortcuts to bold or italicize words
-  * ex. ctrl b to bold, ctrl i to italicize, (OMITTED ->) ctrl c and ctrl v to copy and paste
-  * (NEW) bold or italicizing words will be indicated by ** or * around text
+  * (NEW) to log if a user disconnected or reconnected

 * (OMITTED) Layouting the GUI (Kyle)
   *  use gtk in c